What arborist work taught me about falling.

 I remember that rope going tight across my chest like a seatbelt, the world spinning, spurs skidding against frozen bark.
 The chainsaw swung away from me.
 Somewhere below, someone swore.

 Or it was me.
-(It’s always me).
+It’s usually me.

 I used to climb trees for a living.